 All agree some portion of lime mortar is needed, at least across the overall center contact point.
-At this juncture you may also use a monument setting compound such as set SET-RITE.
-This putty like material creates a seal between the monument pieces to keep out water and to aid in adhesion between the stones.
+But at this juncture, many do not agree, and some strongly disagree with using a monument setting compound such as SET - RITE for monuments that are not made of granite.
+This putty like material is designed to create a seal between the monument pieces to keep out water and to aid in adhesion between the stones.
+The problem many are finding has to do with porous non-granite stones.
+Porous stones will pull out the oiliness of this setting compound, and in turn transfer these unwanted and possibly harmful byproducts into the stone.